Last updated: July 27, 2021

 After you've restored the contact, follow the instructions above to perform a GDPR delete of the contact.

 Please note: a permanent deletion and a GDPR deletion are not the same action.
 When permanently deleted, the record will be deleted from the account but the associated files will not.
 Also, the record will not be blocked from being created again in the account.

 The General Data Protection Regulation (GDPR) is a new EU regulation that replaced the 1995 EU Data...

-When you use the Notice and Consent (GDPR) field group in forms or pop-up forms or the Privacy and Consent...
+When you use the Notice and Consent (GDPR) field group in forms or pop-up forms, the Enable privacy and...